ComputeCanada/molmodsim-amber-md-lesson/_episodes/10-Checking_PDB_Files.md

 - di-sulfide bonds
 - wrong assignment of the N and O atoms in the amide groups of ASN and GLN, and the N and C atoms in the imidazole ring of HIS
 {% if site.show_comments %}
 Some problems can be identified and corrected automatically (such as missing atoms and some steric clashes), while others may have more than one solution and require your decision.
-In this section, you will learn how to recognize and correct problems associated with multiple chains, alternate conformations, non-protein molecules, and disulphide bonds.
+In this section, you will learn how to recognize and correct problems associated with multiple chains, alternate conformations, non-protein molecules, and disulphide bonds.<br>
+Let's consider some example protein PDB files.
+The first step is to connect to the training cluster.
 {% endif %}

 #### Connect to the training cluster
-Let's consider some example protein PDB files.
-The first step is to connect to the training cluster.
-Sign in to Jupyter Hub **jupyter.moledyn.ace-net.training** and start a server with the following arguments:
+Sign in to the training cluster [jupyter.md-workshop.ace-net.training](https://jupyter.md-workshop.ace-net.training).
+Start a server with the following arguments:
 - **4 CPUs**
 - **4 hours**
 - **default RAM**